rails/rails/guides/source/action_controller_overview.md

 end
 ```

-The [Layouts and Rendering Guide](layouts_and_rendering.html) explains this in more detail.

 `ApplicationController` inherits from [`ActionController::Base`][], which defines a number of helpful methods.
 This guide will cover some of these, but if you're curious to see what's in there, you can see all of them in the [API documentation](https://api.rubyonrails.org/classes/ActionController.html) or in the source itself.

 Only public methods are callable as actions.
-It is a best practice to lower the visibility of methods (with `private` or `protected`) which are not intended to be actions, like auxiliary methods or filters.
+It is a best practice to lower the visibility of methods (with `private` or `protected`) which are not intended to be actions, like helper methods.

 WARNING: Some method names are reserved by Action Controller.
-Accidentally redefining them as actions, or even as auxiliary methods, could result in `SystemStackError`.
+Accidentally redefining them could result in `SystemStackError`.
 If you limit your controllers to only RESTful [Resource Routing][] actions you should not need to worry about this.

 NOTE: If you must use a reserved method as an action name, one workaround is to use a custom route to map the reserved method name to your non-reserved action method.